Course Outline

 Requirements

-- An understanding of the Power BI interface and report creation processes for government
+- An understanding of the Power BI interface and report creation for government use

-- Experience in developing dashboards using Power BI
+- Experience in building dashboards within Power BI

 - Basic familiarity with data relationships and filters